lumail/lumail/README.md

 The project is perpetually a work in-progress, but the core of the client is complete and robust:

-* Basic operations may be carried out against email:
+* All the obvious operations may be carried out:
      * Viewing folder-hierarchies.
      * Viewing the contents of a folder.
      * Reading emails.
      * Replying to emails.
      * Forwarding emails.
      * Composing fresh emails.
+     * Deleting emails.

 All of these things work against local Maildir-hierarchies __and__ remote IMAP servers.

-**NOTE**: Lumail2 may well eat your email, corrupt your email, or otherwise cause data loss.
+**NOTE**: `lumail2` may well eat your email, corrupt your email, or otherwise cause data loss.
 If you have no current backups of your email you should **NO USE FOR THIS PROJECT**.